 They should never have closed it in the first place.

-It raises real questions about the computers that they agreed to destroy, which are now of course not available for this reopened case, proves anybody who has any doubts that the case is real, despite political pressure.
+It raises real questions about the computers that they agreed to destroy, which are now, of course, not available for this reopened case.

-And it should uh sober every American to realize that if you were to elect Hillary Clinton, she might spend the entire first year of her presidency fighting to survive in a series of investigations.
+And it should sober every American to realize that if you were to elect Hillary Clinton, she might spend the entire first year of her presidency fighting to survive in a series of investigations.

-And I I think it's a very stunning development.
+I think it's a very stunning development.

-Mr. Mayor, let's go over what we learned from WikiLeaks.
+Mr. Mayor, let's go over what we learned from Wikileaks.

 We have emails that show that Hillary did not use her private server for security reasons.

-They literally say in there well it makes it seem like she consciously went home to her server for security reasons, quote, which would fall apart under any scrutiny.
+They literally say in there, well, it makes it seem like she consciously went home to her server for security reasons, quote, which would fall apart under any scrutiny.

-That was in one of the WikiLeaks emails.
+That was in one of the Wikileaks emails.

-We know that Obama lied when he said he learned about the secret server from the press, and then we have discussion of what I would argue is obstruction of justice when Podest and Sheryl Mills are saying maybe we shouldn't hand it over even though those emails are under subpoena.
+And then we have discussion of what I would argue is obstruction of justice when Podesta and Cheryl Mills are saying maybe we shouldn't hand it over, even though those emails are under subpoena.

-We know the Clinton campaign in direct communication was indirect communication with the DOJ, in direct communication with the State Department, that would reflect that some level of collusion was going on during an investigation.
+We know the Clinton campaign in direct communication was indirect communication with the DOJ, in direct communication with the State Department.

-And WikiLeaks has shown us that too.
+And WikiLeaks has shown us that, too.

 What do we make of this?